Dynamical stability and Lyapunov exponents for holomorphic endomorphisms of CP(k): Siegel discs and bifurcations

-It would be interesting to know if the continuity of the map $\la \mapsto J_\la$ on some open subset of the parameter space is equivalent to the existence of an equilibrium web.
-This is true when $k=1$, the following remark summarizes the consequences of the above results on this question in higher dimension.
+\begin{rem} It would be interesting to know if the continuity of the map $\la \mapsto J_\la$ on some open subset of the parameter space is equivalent to the existence of an equilibrium web, as it occurs when $k=1$.
+The second item of Proposition \ref{SiegJul} should be useful to study this question. \end{rem}

-\begin{rem} According to Proposition \ref{SiegJul} and the proof of Proposition \ref{thbouc}, when $k=2$ the Hausdorff continuity of $\la \mapsto J_\la$ would imply the holomorphic stability if we would know that a local Siegel disc centered at some virtually repelling Siegel periodic point cannot be contained in the Julia set. \end{rem}

-To deduce Theorem \ref{main2} from Proposition \ref{thbouc}, we shall use the following Lemma whose proof is left to the reader.

-\begin{lem} Let $f : B \times \Pj^k \to B \times \Pj^k$ be a holomorphic family where $B$ is an open ball of the space ${\cal H}_d(\Pj^k)$ of degree $d$ holomorphic endomorphisms of $\Pj^k$.
-Then every repelling $J$-cycle is neither persistently resonant nor persistently undiagonalizable. \end{lem}

-\textsc{Proof of Theorem \ref{main2}}: In subsection \ref{sspartof} we saw that $(A) \Rightarrow (B)\Leftrightarrow (E)$.
-Theorem \ref{main} yields $(B) \Rightarrow (C')$, where $(C')$ is the assertion : "the restriction $f_{B\times \Pj^k}$ admits an equilibrium web for any sufficently small ball $B$".
-Assume now that $(C')$ is satisfied.
-Combining Lemma \ref{reson} and Proposition \ref{thbouc} one sees that, when $M$ satisfies the assumptions of Theorem \ref{main2}, the repelling $J$-cycles locally move holomorphically.
+\textsc{Proof of Theorem \ref{main2}}: Let $f:M\times \Pj^{k}\to M\times \Pj^{k}$ be a holomorphic family of endomorphisms where $M$ is either a simply connected open subset of ${\cal H}_d(\Pj^k)$ or any simply connected complex manifold when $k=2$.\\ In subsection \ref{sspartof} we saw that (A)$\Rightarrow$(B)$\Leftrightarrow$(E).
+Theorem \ref{main} yields (B)$\Rightarrow$(C'), where (C') is the assertion : "the restriction $f_{B\times \Pj^k}$ admits an equilibrium web for any sufficiently small ball $B$".
+Assume now that (C') is satisfied.
+By Proposition \ref{thbouc}, the repelling $J$-cycles locally move holomorphically.
 This implies that the set

-is an unramified cover of $M$.
-As $M$ is simply-connected, we thus get that the repelling $J$-cycles move holomorphically over $M$, hence $(C') \Rightarrow (C)$.
-Finally proposition \ref{thbouc} yields $(C) \Rightarrow (A)$, and therefore the properties $(A)$, $(B)$ and $(C)$ are equivalent.
-If $(D)$ is satisfied then by definition any element $\gamma$ of the equilibrium lamination belongs to $\cal J$ and satisfies $\Gamma_{\gamma} \cap PC_f =\emptyset$.
+is an unramified covering of $M$.
+As $M$ is simply-connected, we thus get that the repelling $J$-cycles move holomorphically over $M$, hence (C')$\Rightarrow$(C).
+Proposition \ref{thbouc} also yields (C)$\Rightarrow$(A), and therefore the properties (A), (B) and (C) are equivalent.\\ If (D) is satisfied then by definition any element $\gamma$ of the equilibrium lamination belongs to $\cal J$ and satisfies $\Gamma_{\gamma} \cap PC_f =\emptyset$.
 Then the first assertion of Proposition \ref{propgraph} shows that $f$ admits an equilibrium web.
-We thus have $(D)\Rightarrow (C)$.
-Finally, since by Theorem \ref{PropExHM} $(A)\Rightarrow (D)$, the proof of Theorem \ref{main2} is completed. \finsec
+We thus have (D)$\Rightarrow$(C).
+Finally, since (A)$\Rightarrow$(D) by Theorem \ref{PropExHM} and (B)$\Leftrightarrow$(F) by Theorem \ref{main}, the proof of Theorem \ref{main2} is completed. \finsec